chrismilson/kagawa-ajet-website/client/src/pages/destination-info/MAKING_NEW_PAGES.md

     and with hyphens instead of spaces.
     - Use the ```.md``` file extention.

-- You can fill the page with any markdown you like however, HTML code will be skipped.
+- You can fill the page with any markdown you like.

 - Please do not exceed a line width of 80 characters.